NL

 The election was April 28, but there are no official results yet to declare either Liberal candidate Anthony Germain or Conservative candidate Jonathan Rowe the winner of the riding of Terra Nova-The Peninsulas.
 As the CBC’s Heather Gillis reports, that’s expected to change Friday.

-Some of those disputed ballots might include those rejected on election night.
+Some of those disputed ballots might have included those rejected on election night.
 In all, 579 were rejected in the initial count.
 A rejected ballot can be accepted during the recount process if the recount teams — which include representatives for each candidate — unanimously agree that the ballot should be reclassified.

 The recount was also delayed on Wednesday after public buildings in Marystown were forced to close due to a scheduled water shutoff in the town.
 A spokesperson for Elections Canada said Wednesday that ballots were stored securely during the delay.